By Porter Anderson, Editor-in-Chief | @Porter_Anderson

-- The data shows that a modest decline in the number of new books written by foreign authors sold into China had begun to appear in 2019, a drop of 11.5 percent in market share, prior to the pandemic’s onset.
+- The data shows that a modest decline in the number of new books written by foreign authors and published in China had begun to appear in 2019, a drop of 11.5 percent in market share, prior to the pandemic’s onset.

 - In 2020, another drop of 10.9 percent in market share was observed, the foreign title count slipping from 22,290 books in 2019 to 18,577 books in 2020.